seanmcquaid/Basic_War/README.md

 * Pygame

 ## Challenges and Solutions
-* Creating a new card for each round
+* Populating a new card for each round for each player
-    * While creating the initial versions of the game, I struggled to come up with an appropriate way
+    * While creating the initial versions of the game, I struggled to come up with an appropriate way to group my code

 * Creating an array to store the deck of cards
     * As I was looking to actually populate the card images, I quickly realized that creating an array manually with the different image file names was inefficient.
 I decided to rename all the files to corresponding number values and suit letters from the game.
 Then I created a for loop in order to append the corresponding numbers and letters into an empty array for the cards.